performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Specification Language for ``pmie``
 -----------------------------------

-pmie toollanguageThis section describes the complete syntax of the ``pmie`` specification language, as well as macro facilities and the issue of sampling and evaluation frequency.
+This section describes the complete syntax of the ``pmie`` specification language, as well as macro facilities and the issue of sampling and evaluation frequency.
 The reader with a preference for learning by example may choose to skip this section and go straight